-Effective IT general controls add assurance that data used to prepare and report financial information and statements is complete, reliable, and has integrity.
-Our FY 2009 IT assessment was focused on the IT general controls over the Department's major financial management systems and supporting network infrastructure, using GAO's Federal Information System Controls Audit Manual (FISCAM) that was revised in February 2009, as a guide.
-The prior FISCAM version divided IT general controls into six control areas, whereas the revised version has organized them into five control areas.
-The five FISCAM IT general control review areas, and our related findings, are as follows:
+Despite continued progress, during our FY 2010 audit, we identified weaknesses in IT access and configuration management controls.
+Our FY 2010 IT assessment was focused on the IT general controls over the Department's major financial management systems and supporting network infrastructure, using GAO's Federal Information System Controls Audit Manual (FISCAM).
+The two FISCAM IT general control review areas, which we consider collectively to be a significant deficiency in internal control, as defined by the American Institute of Certified Public Accountants, and our related findings, are as follows: